alexa-smart-properties/skill-sample-for-webrtc-asp/README.md

 ```

 ## Getting you skill ready
-In the index.js file of the skill located in Lambda/custom, add your Alexa CLIENT_ID and CLIENT_SECRET located Alexa Skill Messaging in the permission tab of your skill in the Alexa Developer Console
+In the index.js file of the skill located in Lambda/custom, add your Alexa CLIENT_ID and CLIENT_SECRET keys.
+You can find these under Alexa Skill Messaging, which is located in the permission tab of your skill in the Alexa Developer Console

 ```js
 {